 Fees

-Thanks to generous support from the Conrad N. Hilton Foundation and MACC’s scholarships, tuition cost for the Certificate in Intercultural Ministry program is free to the participating sister.
-In addition, a $1,200 stipend is given to each sister to support her studies during the two-year program.
+Thanks to generous support from the Conrad N. Hilton Foundation and MACC’s scholarships, tuition cost for the Certificate in Intercultural Ministry program was free to the participating sister.
+In addition, a $1,000 stipend was given to each sister to support her studies during the two-year program.

 How can I find out more about the Certificate in Intercultural Ministry?